5 Fast Facts About Antibiotic Resistance and You

 2. We are creating “superbugs” that will lead to an antibiotic apocalypse

 These dangerous pathogens are often referred to as “superbugs,” and they’ve been found in forms of tuberculosis, gonorrhea, E. -coli, salmonella, pneumonia, and staph infections and even simple ear infections.
-Common everyday use of handsoaps and sanitizers also leads to antimicrobial resistance which also adds to the problem.
+Common everyday use of hand soap and sanitizers also leads to antimicrobial resistance which also adds to the problem.

-Studies in veterinary medicine and farm animal health have also shown that antibiotics used in livestock are also threatening our world food supply.
+Studies in veterinary medicine and farm animal health have also shown that antibiotics used in livestock are also threatening our world's food supply.

 3. Antibiotic resistance causes significant health complications

-When patients are infected with antibiotic-resistant bacteria, they experience more dangerous health complications, more severe infectious diseases, longer hospital stays and more expensive treatment regiments.
+When patients are infected with antibiotic-resistant bacteria, they experience more dangerous health complications, more severe infectious diseases, longer hospital stays and more expensive treatment regimens.

 All of this adds up to more deaths, missed days of income and work, and skyrocketing healthcare costs.
 In fact, in the U.S., the cost of treating antibiotic-resistant pathogens has doubled since 2002, costing more than $2 billion in healthcare expenses each year.